 Add the flour and orange zest and mix on low until combined into a smooth dough.
 It should feel like play dough in your hands.

 Using your hands, form 36 cookie dough balls and place on parchment paper.
 Flatten slightly so they are about 1 3/4 inches in diameter.

 Bake for 13 minutes or until golden brown around edges.
 Let cool completely on cookie sheets.

 In a double boiler, add 80% of the milk chocolate.
-Melt completely until the temperature reaches 110 degrees on a chocolate thermometer.
+Melt completely until the temperature reaches 110°F on a chocolate thermometer.
 Remove from heat and immediately add the remaining milk chocolate and stir to combine completely.
-Let sit until the temperature has reached 89 degrees on a chocolate thermometer.
+Let sit until the temperature has reached 89°F on a chocolate thermometer.
 The chocolate should be tempered now and ready to dip.

 Dip the bottoms of each cookie into the milk chocolate and place chocolate side down back on the parchment paper lined cookie sheets.
 Place the cookie sheets in the fridge to set for about 1 hour.

-Gluten Free – Replace the all purpose flour with 227 grams (1 ½ scant cups) Namaste Organic Perfect Flour Blend plus 57 grams (1/2 cup + 1 Tablespoon) organic coconut flour.
+Gluten Free – Replace the all purpose flour with 227 grams (1 1/2 scant cups) Namaste Organic Perfect Flour Blend plus 57 grams (1/2 cup plus 1 tablespoon) organic coconut flour.

-High Altitude – Bake at 350 degrees for 12 minutes or until golden brown around edges.
+High Altitude – Bake at 350°F for 12 minutes or until golden brown around edges.